We Might Soon Talk to Whales: How AI is Decoding Animal Languages

 Kevin Coffey explains: "We're not just collecting sounds.
 We're building a complete picture of animal communication by combining vocalizations with behaviour, environment, and social context."

 The latest developments focus on creating real-time translation capabilities.
-Earth Species Project is pioneering:
+Earth Species Project is pioneering adaptive AI models that learn from ongoing interactions, multi-species translation frameworks, real-time processing systems, and cross-referencing capabilities across different species' communication patterns.

 Recent Breakthroughs in Animal Communication